ntk148v/awesome-stars/README.md

 - [hub](https://github.com/github/hub) - A command-line tool that makes git easier to use with GitHub.
 - [tview](https://github.com/rivo/tview) - Rich interactive widgets for terminal-based UIs written in Go
 - [fasthttp](https://github.com/valyala/fasthttp) - Fast HTTP package for Go.
 Tuned for high performance.
 Zero memory allocations in hot paths.
 Up to 10x faster than net/http
-- [caddy](https://github.com/mholt/caddy) - Fast, cross-platform HTTP/2 web server with automatic HTTPS
+- [caddy](https://github.com/caddyserver/caddy) - Fast, cross-platform HTTP/2 web server with automatic HTTPS
 - [kraken](https://github.com/uber/kraken) - P2P Docker registry capable of distributing TBs of data in seconds
 - [kit](https://github.com/go-kit/kit) - A standard library for microservices.
 - [go-git](https://github.com/src-d/go-git) - A highly extensible Git implementation in pure Go.
 - [linkerd2](https://github.com/linkerd/linkerd2) - A service mesh for Kubernetes and beyond.
 Main repo for Linkerd 2.x.
+- [OpenMetrics](https://github.com/OpenObservability/OpenMetrics) - Evolving the Prometheus exposition format into a standard.
 - [goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.
 - [loki](https://github.com/grafana/loki) - Like Prometheus, but for logs.
 - [tfit](https://github.com/d0m0reg00dthing/tfit) - Export resource from AWS into terraform format (HCL)